 Respective governments, decision makers, investors, financiers and development partners were brought together for the first two editions to agree on a joint action plan that outlines the key time-bound country-level energy priorities to accelerate sector reforms and project execution, starting by addressing key investment risks and bottlenecks.

-AEMP will also be a channel for showcasing transactions at the annual Africa Investment Forum to be launched by the African Development Bank in November 2018 in South Africa.
+AEMP will also be a channel for showcasing transactions at the African Development Bank’s annual Africa Investment Forum.